hughsLab/Genus-and-Species-Android-app/README.md

 # TensorFlow Lite Object Detection Android - YOLOv11

-The repository is in conjunction with the YOLO-Detection repository.
+The repository is in conjunction with the YOLO-Detection (Plant-detection)repository.
 The TF Lite file sits within the assets of this app.
 When the application is running, scroll on the menu to select the correct model.
 I have broken them down into chunks, clumps of several hundred classes, which is the only way YOLO will detect.
 Too many classes cause a data insufficiency problem.
 As it stands currently, I cannot get multiple .tf lite models working through an overlap method in the Android application.
 Below is an example of the YOLO model solution which sits within this model as a TF Lite file, only a single model.

 ![val_batch0_labels](https://github.com/user-attachments/assets/b0cd27e6-b08c-46fa-884b-1eb9949c0c90)